 He earned his bachelor’s degree in journalism and media studies from Lock Haven University in Pennsylvania and has worked in publishing for 25 years.
 Brian is also an active member of the board of directors for the Walla Walla Chamber of Commerce and the Walla Walla United Way.
 He is in 2016 class of Walla Walla Leadership.
 Brian works with numerous Valley organizations to improve our communities, our economy and to build equity and opportunity for our Valley’s people.

 Kathleen Murray is the 14th president of Whitman College.
-Previously she was provost and dean of the faculty at Macalester College, where she led the academic program of one of America's finest liberal arts colleges, planned a new $70 million fine arts center and played a key role in the development of Macalester’s strategic plan.
-Prior to Macalester, she was provost at Birmingham-Southern College in Alabama for three years.
+Previously she was provost and dean of the faculty at Macalester College, where she led the academic program of one of America's finest liberal arts colleges, planned a new $70 million fine arts center and played a vital role in the development of Macalester’s strategic plan.
+Before Macalester, she was provost at Birmingham-Southern College in Alabama for three years.

 President Murray received her Bachelor of Music degree from Illinois Wesleyan University in 1979, then obtained her Master of Music in piano performance from Bowling Green State University in 1982 and her Doctor of Music in piano performance and pedagogy from Northwestern University in 1989.
 Over the course of nineteen years, she was a member of the piano faculty, dean of the Conservatory of Music and dean of the faculty at Lawrence University in Wisconsin.
 A frequent performer, she is also a clinician and adjudicator both nationally and internationally, as well as the author of numerous articles on music and music education.
 She is recorded on the CRI label.